Summer 2014 Ethnographic and Linguistic Field School in Ecuador

 Participants are housed in cabins with double or triple occupancy.
 Each room has located within it (or is a short distance from) running water and hot showers.
 Three meals per day are provided.
 Vegetarian options can be arranged.

-- Hotel and cabin accommodations for four weeks
+- Housing accommodations for four weeks

 - Three meals per day for four weeks (group meals)